 A selection of artworks from the stunning, eerie underwater photography collection by Bulgarian visual artist and fine art photographer Mira Nedyalkova.

 Water symbolism always makes us think of regeneration, purification, and catharsis – a reflection of the beginning and the end.
 Mira emphasises the dual dimension of water, symbolising sin and purity, as well as pleasure and innocence.
 The aquatic element has both generative and destructive powers; it can be life-giving and apocalyptic.
 Her models are depicted as otherworldly beings, seemingly frail, yet also dark and enigmatic.
-Water is also the essential element contributing to the surreal aesthetic of the pictures, since it changes the light, colour, and shapes in unexpected ways.
+Water is also the essential element contributing to the surreal aesthetic of the pictures, since it changes the light, colour, and shapes captured in unexpected ways.

 Polish self-taught fine art photographer Kamila Kansy, known as Laura Makabresku, draws inspiration from her deep, intimate connection to her native land – which she perceives as a mysterious realm of sinister fairy tales, in order to design a tragic world revolving around death, obscure eroticism, suffering, and human frailty.
 The suggestive name of her artistic identity conjures up the darkness portrayed in her haunting photographs which seem to reflect the Freudian uncanny through their eerie and strangely familiar quality.

-Stepping away from digital cameras, she embraces the analogue practice and a soft painterly style with dark undertones.
+Stepping away from digital cameras, she embraces the analogue practice with a soft painterly style with dark undertones.
 To create a gloomy, glacial, and morbid atmosphere, the colours used are often desaturated dark blue and green and the photographs are intentionally underexposed.
 Some photographs adopt the technique of superimposition to achieve a ghostly aesthetic and induce the impression that there is always something morbid looming within the frame – a dormant presence about to be unleashed.

 Influenced by Francesca Woodman, her black and white portraits of the naked female body convey a duality between the calm, beautiful, graceful vulnerability and simplicity of the nude body sight and the undertones of death, darkness, emptiness, isolation, and dark sexuality.
 Through self-portraits, she embraces her fears and anguish and explores themes like autopsy, witchcraft, love, and a deep connection with animals, mortality, and the evil that lurks within her.
 The universe she creates makes the viewers look within and be inspired to embrace their own dark instincts and fantasies.